FINNGEN/qc_imputation/README.md

 - done for chip qc purpose only, not for imputation
 - merges genotyping batch PLINK datasets (output of `filter_batch`) to a VCF

-Steps 12-14 are done in the `imp_sub.wdl` subworkflow for imputation
+Steps 12-14 are done in the `imp_sub.wdl` subworkflow for imputation if the `run_imputation` input flag is set

 12. `plink_to_vcf`: Converts the PLINK files of each batch to VCFs excluding samples and variants based on the above QC for imputation